We invent imaginary worlds and extraordinary environments in the staging places we call theatres and in the ones we don’t.

 Throughout PQ, our Staging Places Studio operated in direct dialogue with The Future Utopias Imaginarium, the exhibit created by our dynamic student and early career curatorial team.

-Staging Places : UK Design For Performance, which includes Staging Places Studio will be exhibited at the V&A, London (24th July 2019 – 29th March 2020).
+Staging Places: UK Design For Performance, which includes Staging Places Studio was exhibited at the V&A, London (24 July 2019–29 March 2020).

 Country/Region United Kingdom